 Greeter (Visitor Services): Volunteers are often the first people visitors encounter when visiting the Museum.
 They need to be warm, welcoming, informed, and engaging.
 The primary job of this volunteer position is to be a “greeter” and an “ambassador” to the Museum.

-Gift Shop: When working in the Steven Rattner and Maureen White Gift Shop, volunteers answer questions, organize the shop ensuring it is neat and clean, and help visitors with purchases.
-Volunteers will be trained on how to use the Museum’s POS system.
+Museum Shop: When working in the Steven Rattner and Maureen White Museum Shop, volunteers answer questions, organize the shop ensuring it is neat and clean, and help visitors with purchases.

 Lighthouses: The Museum is steward to the East Chop and Edgartown Lighthouses.
 Volunteers are welcome to assist the lighthouse keepers in greeting visitors, keeping the beacons clean and welcoming, and answering questions.